 When generated

-This primitive is generated by the SME for a STA to establish authentication with a specified peer MAC entity in order to permit Class 2 frames to be exchanged between the two STAs.
+This primitive is generated by the SME for a STA to establish authentication with a specified peer MAC entity in order to permit Class 2 frames, or Mesh Peering Management frames, to be exchanged between the two STAs.
 During the authentication procedure, the SME can generate additional MLME-AUTHENTICATE.request primitives.

 Modify section 10.3.4.2.2 as indicated